Health Library

 Blood thinner medicines include heparin, warfarin (Coumadin), apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa) and dabigatran (Pradaxa).
 Antiplatelet drugs such as aspirin or clopidogrel may also be prescribed.
 However, blood thinners increase the chance of bleeding, so not everyone can use them.

 Another stroke prevention option for people who cannot safely take these medicines is the Watchman Device, which has recently been approved by the FDA.
 This is a small basket-shaped implant that is placed inside the heart to block off the area of the heart where most of the clots form.
-This limits clots form forming.
+This limits clots from forming.

 Your provider will consider your age and other medical problems when deciding which stroke prevention methods are best for you.